 Helps you sleep deeper

-A recent study found that nearly half of U.S. adults experience sleep issues.
+A 2017 study found that nearly half of U.S. adults experience sleep issues.
 Of those, 30% say they practice some form of mind-body exercise, including yoga.
 Doctors suggest practicing calming yoga poses and the Ujjayi Breath (ocean breath) before bedtime to sleep deeper.

 Improves muscle strength